About the print

 Aly works from a studio near Belfast which is conducive to her family life with her husband and their three young boys.

 She is passionate about placing importance on everyday moments, objects and places in her oil paintings and pastel work.
+This is one of the many reasons Aly is a well established artist in Belfast, Northern Ireland and the United States of America.

 Her practice is influenced heavily by her own childhood memories of growing up in a smallholding in the Irish countryside.